madprops/gifmaker/README.md

 You only need to set `top` or `bottom`, not both.

 If those are not set then the text is placed at the center.

 ---

+> width = Type: Int | Default: None

+Fixed width to every frame.
+Height is always automatic.

+---

+> outdir = Type: Str | Default: 'output' directory

+In which directoy to save the generated gif.

+---

+> video = Type: Str | Default: 'media/video.webm'

+Which video to use for the frames.

+---

+> words = Type: Str | Default: No words

+The words string to use.
+Lines are separated by `;`.

+---